aziis98/mup/README.md

 It only uses [Go Chi](https://github.com/go-chi/chi) and [pflag](https://github.com/spf13/pflag) as dependencies and the releases provide a statically linked binary for Linux.

+**Motivation.** Sometimes I want to move files between my pc and a device I do not own (and without using cables) with old browser versions (that generally has expired https certificates).
+When I try to search for a tool like this I always find random outdated projects that aren't easy to setup.
+So I made this tool that can be easily installed on linux systems.

 ## Installation

 ### Static Binary from Release